zbtolon/get-support/quick-case-response.md

 ## Escalating support cases
 {: #escalation}

 As an {{site.data.keyword.Bluemix_notm}} customer, you can request further assistance by escalating your case to the {{site.data.keyword.Bluemix_notm}} Support Manager on duty.
-The escalation process enables you to surface critical issues and also to voice your concern if you feel your support ticket is not being addressed appropriately.
-After a case is escalated, the manager on duty reviews the information in the support ticket, engages the appropriate members of the {{site.data.keyword.Bluemix_notm}} support technical team, and provides you with appropriate updates.
+The escalation process enables you to surface critical issues and also to voice your concern if you feel your support case is not being addressed appropriately.
+After a case is escalated, the manager on duty reviews the information in the support case, engages the appropriate members of the {{site.data.keyword.Bluemix_notm}} support technical team, and provides you with appropriate updates.

-To escalate a support case, you must have {{site.data.keyword.Bluemix_notm}} advanced or premium support and you must have opened a support ticket for the issue.
-Also, ensure that the technical issue is well documented in the support ticket that you opened.
+To escalate a support case, you must have {{site.data.keyword.Bluemix_notm}} advanced or premium support and you must have opened a support case for the issue.
+Also, ensure that the technical issue is well documented in the support case that you opened.

  To escalate a case, complete the following steps:

   1. Contact the {{site.data.keyword.Bluemix_notm}} Support Team by phone or chat :
     * By phone at the following number: 866-403-7638.
     * By chat from the {{site.data.keyword.Bluemix_notm}} [Support Center ![External link icon](../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/unifiedsupport/supportcenter){: new_window} or, if you have a SoftLayer account that is not linked, from the [customer portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window}.
-  2. Provide your existing ticket number and request to escalate the case.
+  2. Provide your existing case number and request to escalate the case.
   3. Provide the justification for escalation and the business impact of your case.

 {{site.data.keyword.Bluemix_notm}} Support Managers are on duty and available 24 hours a day, every day of the week.
 The managers on duty engage the appropriate resources to address your case and then inform you about the actions taken.